leangjia/blender_docs/manual/editors/timeline.rst

 Active Editor Only
    While playing, updates the Timeline, if *Animation Editors* and *All 3D Viewports* disabled.
 All 3D Viewports
-   While playing, updates the 3D View and the Timeline.
+   While playing, updates the 3D Viewport and the Timeline.
 Animation Editors
    While playing, updates the Timeline, Dope Sheet, Graph Editor, Video Sequencer.
 Property Editors